ICT4H/formidable-server/README.md

 * Order all facts pertaining to this entity by time.
 * Remove any facts that appear in any retraction list.
 * Recursively merge the remaining facts, giving precedence to the more recently asserted facts.

+If you have seeded your database, see [the entities](http://localhost:5984/formidable/_design/entities/_view/current?group=true).

 ###Changes